 Download CV

-• Ashwin is Associate Dean Programs and Director of the MBA in India Program at the Schulich School of Business.
+• Ashwin is Associate Dean Programs at the Schulich School of Business.
 In his role as Associate Dean Programs, Ashwin is tasked with ensuring that Schulich’s degree program portfolio reflects the School’s philosophy of business education, offers cutting-edge knowledge, and is responsive to the evolving needs of business and society.
 The development of new program offerings and modifications to existing program offerings are two key types of innovation initiatives that are central to this role.
-In his role as Director of the MBA in India program, he is responsible for ensuring curriculum alignment with the Keele campus and for facilitating a student journey that results in their seamless integration with the Keele campus during terms 3 and 4 of their MBA journey.

 Since 1999, Ashwin has taught across the BBA, MBA, PhD, and EMBA programs at the Schulich School of Business.
 Ashwin’s teaching has been recognized by the students at both the BBA and MBA levels with the Seymour Schulich Excellence in Teaching Awards.
 In addition to teaching at Schulich, Ashwin is especially proud of his association with the Kellogg-Schulich EMBA Program where he has taught a course in Research Methodology and in the Kellogg-Recanati EMBA Program in Israel where he teaches a course in Marketing Strategy.